Farama-Foundation/chatarena/README.md

 ## Sponsors

-We would like to thank our sponsors for supporting this project:
+We would like to thank donations from:

 - [SEQUOIA](https://www.sequoiacap.com/)
 - [Shixiang Capital](https://sx.shixiangcap.com/home)